lucasdietrich/AVRTOS/readme.md

 - Extend drivers support
 - Exceptions
 - Add a logging system !
-- Find a way to not use the usart_print*() function anymore and to use the UART drivers instead
+- Find a way to not use the serial_print*() function anymore and to use the UART drivers instead
 - Get rid of the AVR startup code : [AVR Freaks : Custom Startup Code](https://www.avrfreaks.net/forum/custom-startup-code)
   - Small overhead
 - Merge `KERNEL_UPTIME` and `KERNEL_TIME`